ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

    ![CIS Proxy Toggle ON](images/solution32-multi-region-k8s-cis/cis-proxy.png)

 **Your GLB is now protected**.
-An immediate benefit is that the origin IP address of your clusters will be hidden from the clients.
-If CIS detects a threat for an upcoming request, the user may see a screen like this one before being redirect to your application:
+An immediate benefit is that the origin IP addresses of your clusters will be hidden from the clients.
+If CIS detects a threat for an upcoming request, the user may see a screen like this one before being redirected to your application:

    ![verifying - DDoS protection](images/solution32-multi-region-k8s-cis/cis-DDoS.png)